-In 2016, birth rate for United States of America was 12.4 per 1,000 people.
-Though United States of America birth rate fluctuated substantially in recent years, it tended to decrease through 1967 - 2016 period ending at 12.4 per 1,000 people in 2016.The description is composed by Yodatai, our digital data assistant.
+In 2016, birth rate for Australia was 12.5 per 1,000 people.
+Before birth rate of Australia started to increase to reach a level of 12.5 per 1,000 people in 2016, it went through a trough reaching a low of 12.3 per 1,000 people in 2004.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Crude birth rate indicates the number of live births occurring during the year, per 1,000 population estimated at midyear.
 Subtracting the crude death rate from the crude birth rate provides the rate of natural increase, which is equal to the rate of population change in the absence of migration.